 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk, once per lifetime.
-The plan would cover additional screenings, if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no copayment for members eligible for this preventive screening.
-Members eligible for this preventive screening pay 50%.
-Deductible does apply.
+What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): 🍑 Abdominal aortic aneurysm screening There is no copayment Members eligible for this for members eligible for preventive screening pay A one-time screening ultrasound for people at this preventive screening.
+50%. risk, once per lifetime.
+The plan would cover additional screenings, if you have certain risk Deductible does apply. factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 for Abridge services.\ Abridge\ Deductible does not apply.
 Abridge is a smartphone-based application that securely records medical conversations during patient appointments.
 Once the recording is complete the Abridge app will transcribe the conversation and pull out any key information (prescription refills, follow up appointments, etc.).
 The app also allows members to share the transcripts with caregivers/family as they wish.
 To start using Abridge, download the app by going to abridgeapp.com/priority on your mobile device or tablet.
-Contact Abridge for more information at prioritysupport@abridge.com. \$0 for Abridge services.
-Deductible does not apply.
+Contact Abridge for more information at prioritysupport@abridge.com.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain Medicare-covered services include: \$20 for each Medicare- covered service. \$20 for each Medicare- covered service.
-Up to 12 services in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low \$20 for each non- Medicare covered acupuncture visit, up to 6 visits each year. \$20 for each non- Medicare covered acupuncture visit, up to 6 visits each year. back pain is defined as:Lasting 12 weeks or longer; Deductible does not apply. • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); • not associated with surgery; and • not associated with pregnancy.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Acupuncture for chronic low back pain Medicare-covered services include: Up to 12 services in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements. \$20 for each Medicare-covered service. \$20 for each non-Medicare covered acupuncture visit, up to 6 visits each year. \$20 for each Medicare-covered service. \$20 for each non-Medicare covered acupuncture visit, up to 6 visits each year.
+Deductible does not apply.